Species (film): Novelization

 Yvonne Navarro co-wrote a novelization based on the original screenplay with Dennis Feldman.
 The book gives several in-depth details about the characters not seen in the film, such as Sil's ability to visualize odors and determine harmful substances from edible items by the color.
 Gas appears black, food appears pink, and an unhealthy potential mate appears to give off green fumes.
 Other character details include Preston's background in tracking down AWOL soldiers as well as the process of decoding the alien signal.
 Although no clues are given as to its origin, it is mentioned that the message was somehow routed through several black holes to mask its point of origin.
 An audiobook version narrated by Alfred Molina won the Audie Award for Solo Performance.

 Comics

 Dark Horse Comics published a four-issue comic book adapting the film, written by Feldman and penciled by Jon Foster.
-Dark Horse would also publish a mini-series with an all-new storyline, Species: Human Race, released in 1997.
+Dark Horse also published a miniseries with an all-new storyline, Species: Human Race, released in 1997.
 West End Games released a World of Species sourcebook for its Masterbook role-playing game system.
 MGM had partnered with Cyberdreams to make a computer game based on the film, and while the company managed to release an H.R.
-Giger screen saver featuring Species images, the game never came to be due to Cyberdreams' closure.
+Giger screensaver featuring Species images, the game never came to be due to Cyberdreams' closure.